whysush/reel-analyst/README.md

   - `performance_reason` — why it likely performs well
   - `inspired_reel_idea` — a new reel concept based on what works here
 - batches results into one report and auto-downloads it as `reel_analysis_report.json`
-- caches the run in extension storage (`collectedReels`, `finalReport`)
+- caches the run in extension storage

 ## how it works

-1. **popup** — pick how many reels to analyze (1 / 2 / 3 / 5) and hit *start analysis*. the count is sent to the content script on the active tab.
+1. **popup** — pick how many reels to analyze (1 / 2 / 3 / 5) and hit *start analysis*.
 2. **content script** — runs on instagram. for each reel it waits for the video to be ready, grabs 3 frames off the `<video>` element via canvas, then (if more reels are queued) simulates an arrow-down keypress to scroll to the next reel and waits for the url to change.
-3. **background script** — receives each reel and calls the openrouter chat completions endpoint with the frames + analysis prompt, returning parsed json.
+3. **background** — sends each reel's frames + analysis prompt to the openrouter chat completions endpoint and returns parsed json.
-4. once every reel is analyzed, a combined report is saved to storage and downloaded.
+4. once every reel is analyzed, a combined report is saved and downloaded.

 ## autoscroll